Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/4-Experiment-6/_index.md

 git add . && git commit -m "experiment 6: the third workflow execution" && git push
 ```

-**11.** On your remote repository, under the **Actions** tab, while the first workflow execution is running, you may notice that the second workflow execution is canceled and the third workflow execution is in **Pending** state.
+**11.** On your remote repository, under the **Actions** tab, as the first workflow runs, you might notice the second workflow gets canceled, while the third goes in a **Pending** state, waiting for its turn.

 ![0003](/images/14/4/0003.svg?featherlight=false&width=100pc)

-As you can see, GitHub Actions enables multiple workflow runs to occur simultaneously by default, which can lead to the drawbacks we discussed in [14.1 You Might Want A Single Workflow Execution At A Time!](14-experiments-with-gitHub-actions-concurrency-group/1-you-might-want-a-single-workflow-execution-at-a-time!).
+A *merge group* without **cancel-in-progress** enabled ensures that, at any moment, there can be no more than one running job and one pending job within the group.